binipringle/constructs/_texts/1-condensedoutline.md

 ## Federalism

 System of "dual sovereignty" by which the states operate under a national or "federal" government but still retain certain independent powers and sovereign attributes.

-Federalism issues involve questions about the appropriate distribution of authority between the national government and the states, and the relationship between those units of government.
-The Supreme Court at present is deeply divided on basic issues of federalism (recall, e.g., *Term Limits* and *Seminole Tribe*).
-When the modern Court invokes "federalism" as justification for declining to adjudicate cases (e.g. *Lyons*, which the Court formally decided on standing grounds) it has concluded that federal judicial oversight of state or local governments in a particular context would constitute an inappropriate federal encroachment upon state sovereignty or areas traditionally committed to the states.
+Federalism issues involve the appropriate distribution of authority between the national government and the states, and the relationship between those units of government.
+The Supreme Court at present is deeply divided on basic issues of federalism.
+When the modern Court invokes "federalism" as justification for declining to adjudicate cases, it has concluded that federal judicial oversight of state or local governments in a particular context would constitute an inappropriate federal encroachment upon state sovereignty or areas traditionally committed to the states.

+(recall, e.g., *Term Limits* and *Seminole Tribe*)  (e.g. *Lyons*, which the Court formally decided on standing grounds)

 - {:.indent-2}**New Deal (1930s) - 1970s**: federalism issues settled/stable; broad deference to congressional power.
 - {:.indent-2}**1980s**: “states’ rights” revival in political and judicial realm.
 Federalism issues increasingly contested.